WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 >
 > Objects are reference counted.
 It is safe to close an object immediately after the last function needing it is called.
 >
-> Note that closing a signature state doesn't close or invalidate the public key object, that be reused for further verifications.
+> Note that closing a signature state doesn't close or invalidate the public key object, that can be reused for further verifications.

 ---